Futures Fundamentals and Simplifying Derivatives investing-

 Beating the Odds: Derivatives investing and hedging

-Derivatives investing allow investment permitting persons to buy or sell the option on a security.
+Derivatives investing allow investment permitting persons to buy or sell the option on security.
 These are types of investments where the underlying asset is not owned by the investor. but a bet is made in the direction of price movement of an underlying asset through an agreement with another party.

-Many different kinds of derivative instruments abound such as options, swaps, futures and forward contracts.
+Many different kinds of derivative instruments abound, such as options, swaps, futures and forward contracts.